Congo © L'amande

-Since the peace accord in 2003, the Republic of Congo has been fairly peaceful, although there are still a few regions in the country which are best avoided, and sometimes conflict in the Democratic Republic of Congo can spill over across the border.
+Since the peace accord in 2003, the Republic of Congo has been fairly peaceful.
+But there are still a few regions in the country which are best avoided and sometimes conflict in the Democratic Republic of Congo can spill over across the border.
 Although not known as a popular tourist destination, the Congo is an exciting country to explore for those with a taste for adventure and a desire to get off the beaten path.

 Become our Congo Travel Expert